mhe747/dawnboard/README.md

 ## UART

-	In order to test UART, strap RX and TX wires and use an oscilloscope to check if something happens.
-UART had been specified as working at 115200 baud, maybe up to faster speed.
+	In order to test UART, check RX and TX by using an oscilloscope to check if something happens.
+UART had been specified as working at 115200 baud, or maybe at faster speed.
-	Then, have a picocom to do a loopback test.

 ------

-	Great, all checks had been tested, if no error, you are ready to program the AVR and the FPGA.
+	Great, all checks had been tested, if no error, you now are ready to make a complex project with the power of the BeagleSDR, like https://github.com/mhe747/sumpx15

-	Now, go to sub-directory avr, bfpga2 to follow further steps.
+	Now, go to sub-directory avr, bfpga2...